Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 Unsure how?
 I can show you how.

 These have been consistent shifts in perspective among the many men I’ve witnessed turn around failing relationships that were stuck in limbo, endless separation, bereft of intimacy, and headed for divorce.
-I know them the be effective, but I’ll be the first to say they’re not easy.
+I know they are effective, but I’ll be the first to say they’re not easy.

 Fortunately, men are good at doing things that aren’t easy!

-If this article has struck a chord with you, and you’re ready for “not easy” that leads to the life you want, I invite you to get in touch.
-I wake up every day to show men how to restore the broken parts of their lives and relationships and have the life they want.
+If this article has struck a chord with you, and you’re ready for the “not easy” path to the life you want, I invite you to get in touch.
+I wake up daily to show men how to restore the broken parts of their lives and relationships and have the life they want.

 Schedule a FREE Frustrated Hero Clarity Call, and let’s get you on your way to a restored intimate connection.